miikkuu/tcs_joining_update/README.md

 - Playwright for browser automation
 - Google Gemini for CAPTCHA solving
-- Python community for awesome libraries
+- GitHub for free CI/CD with Actions